 What is the goal of the Student Scholar Program?

-Scholars in the SL Student Scholar Program contribute to CSUN’s mission to cultivate civic responsibility amongst students by assisting service-learning professors and leading service-learning students.
+Scholars in the SL Student Scholar Program contribute to CSUN’s mission to cultivate civic responsibility amongst students by assisting community-based learning (service learning) professors and leading community-based learning students.
 While each student scholar experience is different, the goal of the program is to ensure that Student Scholars are able to enhance their professional development and leadership potential while gaining community-based research and project coordination skills.

 Who are Student Scholars?

 Student Scholars are selected by professors to serve as the student leaders of a service-learning class and receive a scholarship grant for their leadership duties.
 Student Scholars are chosen by their professors for showing leadership potential, an interest in civic engagement, and strong research and organizational skills.

 What are the requirements & qualifications?